Diversity & Cultural Competence

 Setting Up Success

-- Promotes an environment where each individual member of a diverse workforce feels valued
+- Promotes an environment where each individual member of a diverse workforce feels valued and belongs

 - Develops workers to his or her working potential